prabuselva/log_mel_spectrogram/README.md

 - This project is heavily inspired from whisper.cpp and most of the code is from https://github.com/ggerganov/whisper.cpp
 - Thanks @ggerganov for this excellent contributions to the OSS AI community.
-- This is a quick portable C/C++ version of computing log-mel-spectrograms that can be computed to be used in conjunction with whisper Models
+- This is a quick portable C/C++ version of computing log-mel-spectrograms that can be used in conjunction with whisper Models

+# Supported Bindings
+- Python
+- C#

 # Instructions